-This section provides guidelines when developing solutions for a cloud environment, and Episerver Digital Experience Cloud Service in particular.
+This section provides guidelines for developing solutions for a cloud environment, and Episerver Customer-Centric Digital Experience Platform (DXP) in particular.
 Running your solution in any cloud environment requires a few new strategies.
-Following these recommendations will help ensure smooth deployment and good site performance.
+Following these recommendations helps to ensure smooth deployment and good site performance.

-Although Episerver DXC Service is based on Azure components, you should not create additional Azure resources using your DXC Service account, as any such resources could be deleted during deployment clean-up.
-However, you can create additional accounts, for example to manage integration with other cloud services.
+Although Episerver DXP is based on Azure components, you should not create additional Azure resources using your DXP account, because any such resources could be deleted during deployment clean-up.
+However, you can create additional accounts, such as for managing integration with other cloud services.

-In Episerver DXC Service, a Web App is a solution built on the Episerver platform, and operating as an Azure Web App including an SQL Database, a BLOB storage, and an Episerver Find index.
+In Episerver DXP, a Web App is a solution built on the Episerver platform, and operating as an Azure Web App including an SQL Database, a BLOB storage, and an Episerver Search & Navigation index.

-A default configuration of DXC Service for packages Group, Corporate, Enterprise, includes one Web App, a CDN and three environments - Integration, Preproduction and Production.
-You can run multiple websites on one Web App (DXC Service license), without any restriction on the number of websites.
-The websites will share the same code base, and the same Find search index.
+A default configuration of DXP for packages Group, Corporate, Enterprise, includes one Web App, a CDN and three environments - Integration, Preproduction and Production.
+You can run multiple websites on one Web App (DXP license), without any restriction on the number of websites.
+The websites will share the same code base, and the same Search & Navigation search index.

-Some specific scenarios may require separated code bases.
-In this case you can add additional Web Apps to the Group, Corporate, and Enterprise configurations.
-These Web Apps are included within the same DXC Service, and additional page views or content items will be counted towards the total amount for the primary configuration.
+Some specific scenarios may require separated code bases., in which case you can add additional Web Apps to the Group, Corporate, and Enterprise configurations.
+These Web Apps are included within the same DXP, and additional page views or content items are counted towards the total amount for the primary configuration.

 See Multisite development for more information about multisite scenarios.

-Azure Active Directory (Azure AD) is Microsoft's multi-tenant cloud based directory and identity management service.
-Azure AD provides single sign-on (SSO) access to many cloud-based SaaS applications, and includes a full suite of identity management capabilities.
-See Integrate Azure AD using OpenID Connect for more information.
+Azure Active Directory (Azure AD) is Microsoft's multi-tenant cloud-based directory and identity management service.
+Azure AD provides single sign-on (SSO) access to many cloud-based SaaS applications, and includes a suite of identity management capabilities.
+See Integrate Azure AD using OpenID Connect.